yubin-park/drgpy/README.md

 `drgpy` is a Python library for assigning a combination of diagnosis and procedure codes to Diagnosis Related Groups (MS-DRG) that is used in Medicare inpatient reimbursement today.

 NOTE the current default version is configured as MSDRG v40.
 However, the latest version is not thoroughly tested yet.
+Please use at your own risk.
 Rawfiles: https://www.cms.gov/files/zip/icd-10-ms-drg-definitions-manual-files-v372.zip

 ## Installing